What if I find my own internship... one not in the Handshake system?

 You can find an internship opportunity through positions posted in Handshake as well as other sources, such as LinkedIn and Indeed.
 Be careful – there are a lot of scams and also a few companies that would not be approved

-- Check the company – valid website, reviews by employees and candidates
+- Check the company for a valid website, reviews by employees and candidates.
+The company should also be registerred for business in the U.S.

 - Apply for positions through the company website if possible, and not through a third-party employer or jobsite.